 5 Steps to Build Your LCRR-Required Service Line Inventory

 Utilities will be required to complete a comprehensive service material inventory and make it publicly available by the LCRR compliance deadline October 16, 2024.
 Any unknown service line will be considered lead until identified otherwise and annual notification will need to be provided to residents with lead or unknown service lines about the dangers of lead in drinking water.
-Additionally, not having updated records could potentially limit access to federal and state funding for LSL replacement programs —including the proposed $45B in infrastructure funding from President Biden’s American Jobs Plan proposal.
+Additionally, not having updated records could potentially limit access to federal and state funding for LSL replacement programs —including infrastructure funding from President Biden’s Bipartisan Infrastructure Law and American Rescue Plan.

 If your system does not have any LSLs, please scroll to the last paragraph for guidance on preparing a written statement.

 Below are five steps to building and managing your inventory: